cilix-lab/ubuntu-wrt/README.md

 # Important Notice
 * This works on WRT3200ACM.
 No tests have been done on any other Linksys' WRT routers.
-* Must compile hostapd-2.6 and wpa_supplicant-2.6 for rootfs. (git://w1.fi/srv/git/hostap.git)
+* Must compile hostapd-2.6 and wpa_supplicant-2.6 for rootfs. \* (git://w1.fi/srv/git/hostap.git)
-* To be able to use sch_cake, iproute2 with cake support needs to be compiled. (git://kau.toke.dk/cake/iproute2)
+* To be able to use sch_cake, iproute2 with cake support needs to be compiled. \* (git://kau.toke.dk/cake/iproute2)

-## Note on 17.08
-There were several configuration issues in 17.08 release.
-They have now been resolved and UbuntuWRT works right away.
-Remember to wait at least 3 minutes in it's first boot, since it will boot, setup some things like SSH keys, and reboot.
+\* Packages available through UbuntuWRT repository.

 ## To understand more about the development of this project, follow the original thread on McDebian:
 [Linksys WRT1900AC, WRT1900ACS, WRT1200AC and WRT3200ACM Router Debian Implementation](https://www.snbforums.com/threads/linksys-wrt1900ac-wrt1900acs-wrt1200ac-and-wrt3200acm-router-debian-implementation.28394/)